aws/aws-eks-best-practices/content/security.md

         ports:
         - 53
   ```
-  The following is an example of how to create an RBAC policy to prevent namespace administrators from editing the tags assigned to a service acount that is used to assign a network policy to a pod with Calico:
+  The following is an example of how to use associate a network policy to a service account while preventing users in the default namespace from editing the service account:
   ```
+  apiVersion: v1
+  kind: ServiceAccount
+  metadata:
+    name: my-sa
+    namespace: default
+    labels:
+      name: my-sa
+  ---
   apiVersion: rbac.authorization.k8s.io/v1
   kind: Role
   metadata: